dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ::: tip Hint
 To avoid confusion we recommend using the double quotes notation when you want to pass textual values.
 Using this notation, you can escape special characters, for example newlines.
-When you want to specify statements, expressions and raw return-values, we recommend to use single quotes, because it doesn't escape special characters.
+When you want to specify statements, expressions and raw return-values, we recommend using single quotes, because it doesn't escape special characters.
 :::
-Below you find an overview of all YAML strings notations, if you want to use another.
+Below you can find an overview of all YAML strings notations, if you want to use another.

 #### Single quotes
 By the single quotes, no character will be escaped.